thepika206/sales-tracker/readme.md

 - Javascript
 - OAuth - Google
 - Bootstrap Frontend Framework

-### Hosting
 - [GitHub - sales-tracker](https://github.com/thepika206/sales-tracker)
 - [Fly.io - Click here to try the app](https://sales-tracker-pcheung.fly.dev/)

 # User Stories
 - As a Sales Agent, I want to add and edit my active Leads so that I have a way to keep track of them
 - As a Sales Agent, I want to comment on Leads so all client communication is documented
-- As a Sales Agent, I want to report on closed and sold leads so that can track my production
+- As a Sales Agent, I want to report on closed and sold leads so that I can track my production
-- As a user of Sales Tracker, I want to login using Google so that I don't need to create separate login credentials for this application.
+- As a user of Sales Tracker, I want to login using Google so that I don't need to create a separate login for this application.

 ### UX Considerations
 - Access to data requires login